 This post is for everyone; that one is for anyone who wants to take their photography to the next level.
 The tips we have here should both improve your photography while on vacation, and help you focus on a variety of different subjects to increase the variety of your vacation photos.

 Whether you’re a professional photographer with thousands of dollars of equipment or a hobbyist iPhoneographer, these vacation photo tips will help you improve your photography at Walt Disney World and Beyond.
-(Note that this post was last updated with the last photography tips & info in October 2015.)

 Let’s dig into the tips!

-5. Bring the Right Gear.
+5. Bring the Right Camera.

 Before you can even capture the photos, you need to have the gear in hand to enable you to take the shots.
 This tip applies to casual vacationers as much as it does pros packing multiple bags full of gear.
 Vacations present unique circumstances from your average day of taking photos in the park, and thus require different planning.